qmi03/hpc-mpi-rma-report/src/meta/disclaimer.typ

 mentioned in the footnotes and references section.

-I accept full responsibility for the accuracy of the claims and content in this thesis and am willing to face any consequences or penalties should any violations or misconduct be identified.
+I accept full responsibility for the accuracy of the claims and content in this project and am willing to face any consequences or penalties should any violations or misconduct be identified.